News

 Welcome!

-I am an ecologist interested in biodiversity and microevolution and how they separately or interactively shape community stability and functioning.
-I am an experimentalist and have conducted experiments in the field, in the glasshouse, or in the lab with a number of different organisms, both aquatic and terrestrial.
-My main research interest is whether adaptation to community diversity and environmental conditions can modify a communities’ response to novel stressful environments.
+I am an ecologist interested in biodiversity both within and between species and how they drives community stability and functioning.
+As an experimentalist, I conduct experiments in the field, in the glasshouse, or in the lab with a number of different organisms, both aquatic and terrestrial.
+My main research interest is how plant communities respond to novel stressful environments.
 I am a Group Leader at the Department of Geography at the University of Zurich in Switzerland.

 Are you interested in doing a Master thesis project with me?
 Check out the information here or here and then contact me!